Well okay, maybe it’s MY latest obsession, but I’m hoping we can be a team on this thing.

 Lo and behold and be still my heart, it was.

 If you’re wondering about the taste, think hummus.
 Only not hummus.
 It’s savory in that way, but something about it is so crave-ably addictive it’s hard to describe.
 There are no beans at all in bitchin’ sauce; instead it’s built around ground almonds.
 Hello, wonderful source of protein, fiber, and vitamin E!

 When I saw how simple the ingredients were on the store-bought container of Bitchin’ Sauce, I started investigating copycat recipes.

 A tweak and a titch later; VOILA!

-This might not taste exact, but it’s so wonderfully delicious, I like it way more than the store bought version.
+This doesn’t taste exactly like the store-bought stuff, but it’s still along those lines.
+It tastes so wonderfully delicious, I like it way more than the store bought version.